parijatmishra/tf-eks-demo/README.md

 clusterrolebinding.rbac.authorization.k8s.io/system:metrics-server created
 ```

-The `metrics-server` system creates a service with the same name.
-You can check that the service exists:
+The Metrics Server deployment scripts create a service with the same name.
+You
+can check that the service exists:

 ```
 kubectl get svc metrics-server -n kube-system